 A DLL function may or may not return a result, and may take zero or more arguments.
-This syntax is reflected in the coding of the right argument of DNA.
-Notice that the corresponding associated APL function is niladic or monadic (never dyadic), and that it always returns a vector result - a null one if there is no output from the function.
+This syntax is reflected in the coding of the right argument of NA.
+However, notice that the corresponding associated APL function is a result-returning niladic (if it takes no arguments) or monadic function.
+It cannot be dyadic and it must always return a vector result - a null one if there is no output from the DLL function.
 See Result Vector section below.
 Examples of the various combinations are: